cisco-open/ResponsibleAI/Rai Documentation/docs/_build/html/_sources/RaiModule/RAI Fairness.rst.txt

-You can see quick Demo here - How RAi can be used for detecting and :ref:`resolving bias and fairness <Robustness of AI>` in AI models.
+A case study of how RAI can be applied to detect and resolve biases in AI models can be found :ref:`here <Robustness of AI>`.